 VCA can track people on a predefined map.
 Once people are tracked on a map, it becomes possible to link many cameras and track any person through an entire building or map.
 This simplifies this person to be followed without having to analyze many hours of video footage.
 If the cameras are connected to a key-card system, person identities can be established and displayed as a tag over their heads on the video.

-Facial recognition CCTV systems
+Facial recognition CCTV Camera

-Facial recognition in CCTV is a form of mass surveillance that is accomplished on digital CCTV systems by comparing selected facial features from the image over facial database(s) using enhanced face recognition computer applications.
+Facial recognition in CCTV camera is a form of mass surveillance that is accomplished on digital CCTV systems by comparing selected facial features from the image over facial database(s) using enhanced face recognition computer applications.
 This type of system is useful to compare faces at airports and other entry ports with those of suspected criminals or other undesirable entrants